justin-marian/router/README.md

 ## Setup

-To simulate a virtual network, we will use `Mininet`.
-Mininet is a network simulator that uses real kernel, switch, and application code in simulation.
+To simulate a virtual network, we will use `Mininet` (network simulator that uses real kernel, switch, and app code).

 This setup should work fine on **WSL 2**.

 - Update the package index: